Asiakasnäkymä

 - You are sufficiently well equipped for the industry in question and for entrepreneurship: education, work experience, competence.

 - The necessary conditions exist for establishing the business, making it profitable and launching business activities.
-For example, you have prepared a business plan, funding, business premises and the required permits.
+E.g. a business plan, funding, a preliminary

 - The business must operate in and from Finland.